What's it like on receiving end of Frank Martin's glare? - News 12 Now

 GLENDALE, Ariz.
 (AP) — Often it starts with just a look.
 Frank Martin’s glare alone is worth a thousand words.
 Many of those words would be rated R.

-And if that glare is not enough for South Carolina’s coach to get a point across to a player, he has louder ways that will do the trick.
+And if that death stare is not enough for South Carolina’s coach to get a point across, he has louder ways to get the attention of his players.

-Rodney McGruder played three seasons for Martin at Kansas State and was on the receiving end of so many of the coach’s tirades that he laughs when asked to recall one or two that stand out.
+Rodney McGruder played three seasons for Martin at Kansas State and was on the receiving end of so many of the coach’s tirades that he laughs when asked to recall one that stands out.

 “My entire freshman season, man,” McGruder said.
 “I never knew what I was going to do to get one of those crazy stares and him stomping his foot at me and him yelling at me.
 I remember turning the ball over and looking over at the bench and that look that he has in his eyes, I see that now.”

-Martin might be the most intense coach in college basketball and in many ways has been the breakout star of this Final Four, leading his seventh-seeded Gamecocks to the first NCAA Tournament semifinals appearance in school history.
+Martin might be the most intense coach in college basketball but showing a softer side has made him the breakout star of this Final Four, leading his seventh-seeded Gamecocks to the first NCAA Tournament semifinals appearance in school history.
 South Carolina (26-10) plays top-seeded Gonzaga (36-1) on Saturday at University of Phoenix Stadium.

 Barrel-chested and built like the night-club bouncer he once was, Martin cuts an imposing figure on the sideline in a garnet suit.
 He believes in being brutally honesty with his players, but do not call it tough love.